 We researched and compared the top products in the Horse Tick Repellents category to provide you with these recommendations.1.
 Absorbine UltraShield EX 32oz Sprayer Insecticide

-This spray offers a water-based formula that feels lightweight on the coat and is easy to apply with a sprayer.
-It’s designed for use on horses, ponies, and even dogs, making it versatile for multi-animal households.
-Riders often use it before turnout or trail rides, appreciating its weather-resistant qualities for outdoor conditions.
+This spray features a water-based formula that feels light on the coat and is simple to apply with a sprayer.
+It's commonly used on horses, ponies, and even dogs, making it a convenient choice for barns with multiple animals.
+Many riders apply it before turnout or trail rides, appreciating its weather-resistant qualities for outdoor use.

 What We Like: